 The transition from hospital to home – or wherever patients go to — is one of the most important for their long-term recovery.
 When patients are discharged, the focus of the hospitalist team is on communication: making sure both patients and their primary care physicians have detailed information about the services and care provided, including any changes in medications and new diagnoses for which treatment was initiated.
 Another key step is tracking when and with whom patients have their first follow-up visits after discharge.

-A key patient safety and quality of care issue tracked by UVA hospitalists is urinary tract infections associated with indwelling catheters.
-Catheter-related infectious are both a safety issue for patients, and a cost and quality issue for hospitals, since they are considered an avoidable hospital-associated complication.
-Reducing catheter use is one strategy; reducing length of time they are indwelling is another.
+Key patient safety and quality of care issues tracked by UVA hospitalists are urinary tract infections associated with indwelling catheters.
+Catheter-related infectious are both a safety issue for patients and a cost and quality issue for hospitals since they are considered avoidable hospital-associated complications.
+Reducing catheter use is one strategy; reducing the length of time they are indwelling is another.

 Other key issues for hospitalists include prevention of central venous catheter-associated infections; prevention of sepsis, and best practices for treating it when it occurs; and blood sugar control in patients with diabetes.

 Hospitals and physicians are increasingly being compared to peers in measures of patient safety, quality, and cost of care; reducing the overall cost of hospital care is essential.
 Because hospitalists are focused on providing excellent patient care in the most efficient and economical manner possible, they are at the leading edge of these changes.